Chris

-Employers NI calculator and guide 2024/25
+Employer NI calculator and guide for 2024/25/26

-Download this National Insurance Calculator
+Download National Insurance Calculation for Excel

 Download employers NI calculation excel file